 - not be in a real or perceived conflict of interest, and

-- understand their duties and possess the required expertise to fulfill the role.
+- understand their duties and possess the required expertise to

 Whether your fiduciary is an executor or an attorney, the desired attributes are essentially the same.
 As such, many people appoint the same individual or company to both roles.
 Depending on the situation, the role of attorney may last for many years, which imposes long-term obligations and should be considered when choosing an attorney.